1502shivam-singh/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A console based, multiplayer Tic-Tac-Toe game
+A console based multiplayer Tic-Tac-Toe game
 Made with C++.

 With added easter eggs 😏😏😁